grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/error-handling-in-app-plugins.md

 # Error handling in app plugins

-This guide explains how to handle errors in app plugins and provides suggestions for common scenarios.
+This guide explains how to handle errors in app plugins.

 ## Provide usable defaults